martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 #  Help page
 On the page "Help page" we find documentation for all extensions, system OSPs, system changes, API access, web interface.
+The floating PDF icon opens a print-ready copy of the currently displayed article without OSPy navigation.
+Use the browser print dialog to save the article as a PDF file.

 ## OSPy
 ### Readme